AmaruEscalante/mailerlite-tap/README.md

-# mailerlite-tap
+# tap-mailerlite

-`mailerlite-tap` is a Singer tap for mailerlitetap.
+`tap-mailerlite` is a Singer tap for mailerlitetap.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.